omnideconv/SimBu/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# simulator
+# SimBu

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of simulator is to simulate pseudo-bulk RNAseq datasets from public or private single-cell RNAseq datasets.
+The goal of SimBu is to simulate pseudo-bulk RNAseq datasets from public or private single-cell RNAseq datasets.

 ## Installation